Azure/aaz/Commands/workloads/monitor/_list.md

 #### examples

-- Get a list of monitors
+- Get a list of SAP monitors in the specified resource group.
     ```bash
         workloads monitor list -g <RG-NAME>
     ```